Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Introduction

-While most of the literature explains gender segregation by looking at occupational and job dimensions \citep{blackburn1993,watts1992,watts1995,watts1998,petrongolo2004,CortesPan2017,folke2020,scarborough2021},\footnote{These studies found a threefold explanation for gender differences: (i) women's preferences for more flexible and family-oriented contracts \citep{petrongolo2004,Bertrand2011,goldin2014,Bertrand2020,morchio2021} and less competitive and risky environments \citep{gneezy2003,saccardo2018}; (ii) comparative advantage in terms of human capital and productivity \citep{petrongolo2004,petho2021}; (iii) discrimination \citep{petrongolo2004} and sexual harassment \citep{folke2020}.} our work is closely related to the scant literature on the role of gender segregation across sectors \citep{moir1979,kreimer2004,campos2016,kamerade2018,scarborough2021}.
-These papers highlight how gender division of labour is still embedded in sectors \citep{Carvalho2019}, as they drive in a significant way the labour market dynamics and wage differentials \citep{moir1979}.
-In addition, the disproportion of women (or men) within sectors is considered a structural factor shaping the differential effects on labour markets caused by economic recessions \citep{rubery2010,rubery2013,kamerade2018} and the business cycle \citep{hoynes2012,Perivier2014,doepke2016,razzu2020,pilatowska2022}.
-While most of these papers focus on the role of gender segregation in explaining the gender pay gap, our contribution is triple.
-First, we build two indicators that measure the degree and gender-type sectoral segregation (i.e., sectoral dominance and sectoral segregation index).
-Second, we use PSM to estimate the average effect of segregation in gender-dominated sectors and men and women on employment contracts and hourly wages matching the worker's socio-demographic and workplace characteristics.
-Third, we look into the KBO to investigate each component contributing to different wage trajectories.
-In addition to observable skills, we explore the individual wage potential and how men and women differ in unobservable characteristics within female and male-dominated sectors among genders.
+While most of the literature focus on the role of gender segregation in explaining the gender wage gap by looking at occupational and job dimensions \citep{blackburn1993,watts1992,watts1995,watts1998,petrongolo2004,CortesPan2017,folke2020,scarborough2021},\footnote{These studies found a threefold explanation for gender differences: (i) women's preferences for more flexible and family-oriented contracts \citep{petrongolo2004,Bertrand2011,goldin2014,Bertrand2020,morchio2021} and less competitive and risky environments \citep{gneezy2003,saccardo2018}; (ii) comparative advantage in terms of human capital and productivity \citep{petrongolo2004,petho2021}; (iii) discrimination \citep{petrongolo2004} and sexual harassment \citep{folke2020}.} our work is closely related to the scant literature on the role of gender segregation across sectors \citep{moir1979,kreimer2004,campos2016,kamerade2018,scarborough2021}.
+These papers highlight how gender division of labour is still embedded in sectors \citep{Carvalho2019}, which is considered a structural factor shaping the differential effects on labour markets caused by economic recessions \citep{rubery2010,rubery2013,kamerade2018} and the business cycle \citep{hoynes2012,Perivier2014,doepke2016,razzu2020,pilatowska2022}.
+For instance, \citet{olivetti2014} emphasise the interplay between gender trends and the evolution of the industry structure.
+Therefore, an understanding of the sectoral composition of the workforce is necessary to assess the trajectory of male and female employment and wages \citep{moir1979}.\footnote{The gendered division of labour across sectors, mainly due to persistent social norms and stereotypes, influences how women self-select into different jobs and careers and bargain their contracts \citep{Card2016}, and is likely to distort preferences, labour market trajectories and future wages \citep{mumford2008,reuben2017,cortespan2020,jewell2020,card2021}.} Our contribution focuses on three main points.
+First, an innovative feature of this study is that it goes beyond the standard segregation index to identify female- and male-dominated sectors by further classifying sectors into high- and low-segregated.
+This index allows us to measure the degree of imbalance and the intensity of differences in gender distribution of a sector over time.
+Second, our analysis is not limited to the results of the KBO that show which effect drives wage differentials.
+Instead, we disentangle the effect of differences in average characteristics of male and female employees and the effect of selection into different sectors of women and men on the gender wage differentials.
+Third, since unobserved confounders may enter the decision to choose a specific (female or male) sector, we address this potential selection bias by calculating the predicted and residual wages from the Mincer regression.
+This approach is similar to the method used in the literature on migration to calculate individual potential earnings \citep{parey2017} and capture the part of earnings that is uncorrelated to observed skills \citep{gould2016,borjas2019}.\footnote{This literature highlights that immigrants could be positively/negatively selected based on both observed (e.g., higher levels of education) and unobserved determinants of labour market success (e.g. motivation, ambition and ability) that can enter into the decision to self-select into migration \citep{chiswick1978,chiswick1986,chiswick1999,borjas1987,bertoli2016}.}